OPBSUTHAR/Expense-Tracker/README.md

 - **Transaction Filtering and Sorting:** Sort transactions by date, amount, or category for better overview.
 - **LocalStorage Persistence:** Transactions are saved in the browser for persistent data storage.
 - **Import and Export:** Export transactions as JSON files or import from valid JSON backups.
-- **Responsive Charts:** Visualize your finances dynamically with color-coded charts that adjust on window resize.
-- **Notifications:** Real-time success/error messages for user feedback.
-- **Animations:** Smooth UI transitions and highlighting for updates and modals.
+- **Income & Expense Trend Chart:** Visualize your monthly income and expenses with a modern, interactive Chart.js bar chart (with tooltips and color-coded bars).
+- **Fully Responsive & Mobile-First:** All panels, forms, lists, modals, calculator, and charts are fluid, touch-friendly, and usable on any screen size.
+- **Modern Theme-Only Buttons:** All buttons use only theme colors with gradients and strong hover/active effects (no white/glassy styles).
+- **Footer Always Visible:** Footer never obscures content; last transaction is always visible above the footer.
+- **Enhanced Modal UX:** Edit and calculator modals close on overlay click or X button; Escape key also closes modals.
 - **Keyboard Accessibility:** Use keyboard shortcuts like Escape to close modals and Enter to submit forms.
 - **Currency Formatting:** Automatic locale-based currency formatting.
 - **Mock Cloud Backup:** Simulated cloud backup every 5 minutes to prevent data loss.